 Lisa Robinson Bailey

 Lisa Robinson Bailey is an alumna of the Graduate Liberal Studies Program (AM 2007).
 She holds a BA in Women’s Studies from the University of North Carolina at Chapel Hill.
 From 2007-2011, she was the assistant director of the A.B.
-Duke Memorial Scholarship Program in the Office of Undergraduate Scholars and Fellows.
-Prior to joining the MALS staff, Lisa spent three years as a human subjects specialist in the Office of Research Support at Duke.
-In her pre-Duke life, she was the Production Director at the North Carolina Writers’ Network and continues to write fiction and creative nonfiction in her free time.
+Duke Memorial Scholarship Program in the Office of University Scholars and Fellows.
+Prior to joining the GLS staff in 2014, Lisa spent three years as a human subjects specialist in the Office of Research Support at Duke.

 Malina Chavez (MFA|EDA, Duke University) has been a PhD Lab Artist in Residence, teaching assistant in Information Science + Studies (Web Multimedia), Experimental Film, and the groundbreaking Coursera MOOC, History and Future of (Mostly) Higher Education.
 Chavez graduated cum laude with a BS in Photography from Middle Tennessee State University, where she completed minors in both Film Studies and International Media.
 Her Google street project 1949 Armistice Agreement Line explores borders that separate Gaza and Israel and was the recipient of the 2013 SPE Jeannie Pearce Award for Innovations in Imaging.